New COVID-19 Presumption law to affect California businesses

 Because this executive order is causing some confusion, the Sacramento-based law firm Mullen & Filippi recently created this flowchart to help explain.

 Right now, employers should ensure they’re closely following state and federal health mandates and guidance for preventing or minimizing the risk of COVID-19 exposure in the workplace.
 They should also be in frequent communication with their legal counsel and their insurance company.

 Is your business protected?
 Contact us if you have questions about the new changes or handling claims under the order’s shortened compensability timeframe.

-You can read the full text of the new executive on the Governor’s website here, and FAQs on the California Department of Industrial Relations website.
+You can read the FAQs on the California Department of Industrial Relations website.